Here’s what I’ve heard:

 “You were the only coach I spoke with who clearly defined the results I would get by working with you.”

-Have you had an experience like this?
+Have you had an experience like this during the process of choosing a business coach?
 Or another one that left you feeling like you invested in a business coach only to walk away wondering how you just spent that money — and your time?

 In the last six months, I’ve literally heard some variation on this statement at least ten times.
 And every time, I feel so sorry that this person was promised the kitchen sink and got something totally different.